-Student loan debt is a big problem for anyone who has it—especially if you can’t pay it back.
+Student loan debt is a big problem for anyone who has it—especially if they can’t pay it back.
 The problem doesn’t just hit Millennials.
-Much of the more than $1 trillion in student loan debt nationwide is held by parents and grandparents.
+Much of the more than $1 trillion in student loan debt nationwide is held by Gen X-ers and Baby Boomers, parents and grandparents.

 If you are retired and responsible for a federal student loan that goes into default, your Social Security benefits can be garnished to help repay that debt.
 Here is how that could happen and what you can do about it.

 In two words: Not small.
 From 2005 to 2015 the number of people age 60 and older with student loan debt quadrupled to nearly 2.8 million, according to the Consumer Financial Protection Bureau (CFPB).
 A TransUnion study for The Wall Street Journal found that student loan borrowers in their 60s owed an average of $33,800 in 2017, up 44% from 2010.
 Total student loan debt rose 161% for people aged 60 and older from 2010 to 2017.

 Almost 40% of people over age 65 with student loan debt are in default.
 As a result, the federal government (the nation’s largest student loan lender) garnished the Social Security benefits, tax refunds or other federal payments of more than 40,000 people aged 65 and older in the fiscal year 2015.
 Currently, about 114,000 Social Security recipients overall are having benefits garnished due to a defaulted student loan.
 Of that number, 67,300 are living below the poverty line.
 And they can’t count on outliving the problem: No statute of limitations exists on student loan debt.

 When an agency decides to garnish your Social Security benefits, it is restricted to taking no more than 15% of your monthly total.
 Moreover, your benefits cannot be reduced below $750 per month or $9,000 per year.